 Golden Plover

-The golden plover plays a significant role in Icelandic folklore, as it is known to be able to foretell the everchanging weather.
-The general rule is that when the golden plover arrives, winter is over and springtime is here, typically towards the end of March.
-In Icelandic folklore, the bird was not created on the fifth day when God created birds but instead, was created much later by Jesus himself.
-This colorful species typically stays throughout the warmer months only, tending to disappear around September time.
-To see the golden plover you should head towards fresh bodies of water, such as Lake Myvatn in the northern part of the country.
-With an extensive river network, you may also find these birds along one of Iceland’s many rivers.
+The Golden Plover plays a significant role in Icelandic folklore, as it is known to be able to foretell the everchanging weather.
+The general rule is that when the golden plover arrives, winter is over and springtime is here.
+This typically occurs towards the end of March.
+In Icelandic folklore, the golden plover was not created on the fifth day when God created birds but instead, was created much later by Jesus himself.
+This colorful species typically stays throughout the warmer months, tending to disappear around September time.

 Golden plover in its winter plumage in Iceland